 E-commerce is proved to be highly costeffective for business organizations as it cuts down the cost of marketing, processing, inventory management, customer care etc. It also reduces the burden of infrastructure required for conducting business.
 The information related to the customers could be collected and managed efficiently, which in turn will assist in developing efficient promotional strategy.
-E-commerce has abolished time restrictions on business activities because with this you can execute business transactions 24x7.
-The time factor significantly turns into the increment in sales as well as profits.
-The benefits of E-commerce can be further subdivided into benefits to organizations, benefits to customers and benefits to society.
+In E-commerce, business activities and business transactions can be executed at all times (24x7) leading to the increment in sales as well as profits.